PierreLambert3/fast_htSNE/README.md

 <img width="1251" alt="rna_high_attrac" src="https://github.com/user-attachments/assets/28731fb4-fdd0-4302-b5ba-7777e24ce301" />

-Now, the method in action.
+III.
+The method in action

 All these gifs show the method running on a laptop with a modern GPU, therefore the GPU is throttled.
 To fit the size constraint of this markdown, every 3rd frame in the gifs is dropped, making them faster than the true speed, however the actual effective speed on the laptop is close to what is shown here.
 Additional compression was done, lowering the quality of the animated images.

 Left: MNIST train set (60k points, 50 dimensions: we took the 50 principal components), from the first iteration of the algorithm.
 This shows that the KNN search is fast and quickly leads to a usable visualisation:
 Right : Single cell RNAseq (a bit more than 20k points, also the first 50 PC).